Article Series: ERPConnect Services

 - ERPConnect Services with Nintex Workflows

-- Privat: Using PowerShell to sync SAP User with SharePoint Profiles
+- Privat: Using PowerShell to sync SAP User with AD or SharePoint Profiles

 Attention: This first article is a very low-level article and more for making business decisions.
 This is only if you don’t know Theobald Software and the ERPConnect Services!

 First of all this article is not explaining what SAP or SharePoint.
 I’m not trying to convince you why you should use one of these.
 If your scenario is to connect the Data of SAP and SharePoint in an efficient way with the ERPConnect Services Tool of Theobald Software GmbH.
 If this is the case, then this is your article.
 SAP and SharePoint are often used systems to store data.
 Both systems can be connected but only in a hard and expensive way (mostly development).
 Theobald Software is a small company which offers a solution to read data from SAP and displays them in the SharePoint world.
 Display external data with external lists and the BCS (Business Connectivity Service) in SharePoint is nothing special.
 But Theobald Software offers a no-code approach to easily connect both systems.
 Both writing and reading are possible.
 In many cases, no development is needed.
 In more complex situation it is still possible to extend Theobalds Solution.

 As I work with SharePoint I noticed one thing: SharePoint is very useful as a data hub with all its functions, collaboration, search and document management features.
 But it is also important to be able to structure the data.
 If you create several lists without a plan you data hub turns more and more into data chaos.
 It is hard to maintain and not what you call „easy to find and work with“.

 Of course, you can map and create a lot of processes in SharePoint like finance or a full functioning ERP system.
 But why reinvent the wheel?